iclr-blogposts/2025/_posts/2025-04-28-opt-summary.md

   - Also in distributed optimization (or federated learning) literature, the communication cost is one of the main bottlenecks compared to computation<d-cite key="konevcny2016federated"></d-cite><d-cite key="mcmahan2017communication"></d-cite><d-cite key="karimireddy2020scaffold"></d-cite><d-cite key="kairouz2021advances"></d-cite>, so many works modified the oracle framework a bit and turn to study the complexity bound in terms of *communication cost* (or communication oracle) rather than the computation efforts, such change also motivated the fruitful study of *local algorithms*<d-cite key="stich2019local"></d-cite><d-cite key="mishchenko2022proxskip"></d-cite>, which try to skip unnecessary communications while still attain the convergence guarantees.
   - Recently another series of recent works<d-cite key="grimmer2024provably"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite><d-cite key="altschuler2023acceleration2"></d-cite> consider *long stepsize* by incorporating a craft stepsize schedule into first-order methods and achieve a faster convergence rate, which is quite counterintuitive and may be of interests to the community.
 At the same time, as indicated in <d-cite key="kornowski2024open"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite>, such theoretical outperformance generally only works for some specific iteration numbers, while in lack of guarantees of *anytime convergence*, also the extension of the study beyond the deterministic and convex case is still an open problem.

-    *Regarding the open problem above, after we submitted the draft, there appeared a new work on arXiv<d-cite key="zhang2024anytime"></d-cite>, which claimed to solve the anytime convergence issue mentioned above<d-cite key="kornowski2024open"></d-cite>.*
+    **Update**: *Regarding the open problem above, after we submitted the draft for review, there appeared a new work on arXiv<d-cite key="zhang2024anytime"></d-cite>, which claimed to solve the anytime convergence issue mentioned above<d-cite key="kornowski2024open"></d-cite>.*

 ---